Competition between shared autonomous vehicles and public transit: A case study in Singapore: Agent behaviors

 \subsection{PT behavior}

-Buses services are schedule-based, which are operated based on the given routes and time tables.
-The bus routes and initial schedules information are provided by the LTA.
-Once a bus is dispatched, it will follow the route at a constant speed, passing through a sequence of stops.
-The spatial distribution of bus stops can be found in Figure \ref{fig_study_area}.
+Bus services are schedule-based and operated based on given routes and timetables.
+The bus routes and initial schedules are provided by the LTA.
+Once a bus is dispatched, it follows the predetermined route and passes through a sequence of stops.
+Similar to the AMoD, the speed of buses is time-dependent and calculated from the Google Map API to reflect exogenous congestion.
+The spatial distribution of bus stops is illustrated in Figure \ref{fig_study_area}.
 Upon arrival at a bus stop, each bus dwells for a certain amount of time to pick up passengers.
 The dwelling time is set as 30 seconds in this study.

 The operation cost of the bus agent is purely distance-based, which is 2.71 SGD/km.
-This calculated from the annual financial reports of two major bus companies in Singapore \citep{SBST2017Annual, SMRT2016Annual}, which involves the labor cost, depreciation cost, fuel cost, maintenance costs, etc..
-We assume all the operation cost is proportional to the distance traveled.
+This value was calculated using the annual financial reports of two major bus companies in Singapore \citep{SBST2017Annual, SMRT2016Annual}, which involves the labor cost, depreciation cost, fuel cost, and maintenance costs.
+Note that only the distant-based operation cost is considered because in this study the bus operator is assumed to rent vehicles from the government, instead of owning the vehicles.
+In Singapore, bus companies rent vehicles from LTA.
+LTA owns the properties and is in charge of buying new vehicles.
+While bus companies are only responsible for operating.
+Therefore, we assume there is no investment cost for bus operators (i.e., increasing bus fleet size is equivalent to rent more vehicles from the government and only adds the operation cost).

 The bus fare structure is set based on the real-world scenario.
 All passengers are charged a fixed fee of 0.77 SGD per trip.

-To compete with \textsc{am}o\textsc{d}, the bus operator is allowed to adjust its supply strategies---the headways---to increase its profits as well.
-The adjusting algorithm is similar to \textsc{am}o\textsc{d}'s, while the difference is that the adjusting frequency is lower than that of \textsc{am}o\textsc{d}.
+To compete with AMoD, the bus operator is allowed to adjust its supply strategies---the headways---to increase its profits as well.
+The adjusting algorithm is similar to AMoD's, while the difference is that the adjusting frequency is lower than that of AMoD.

-To ensure the basic service of \textsc{pt}, we set an upper bound for the adjusted headway.
-Every step of headway adjustment cannot exceed the upper bound, otherwise, passengers will have to wait too long.
-On the other hand, to avoid the bus dispatching rate to be too high, a headway lower bound is also introduced.
+To ensure the basic service of PT, we set an upper bound for the adjusted headway.
+Every step of the headway adjustment cannot exceed the upper bound; otherwise, passengers will have to wait for a long time.
+On the contrary, to avoid the bus dispatching rate being too high, a headway lower bound was introduced.